-Sir William Atte Wode was born in Hooley House Conlsdon, England in 1250 to Peter Atte Wode and Alice.
+Sir William Atte Wode was born in Hooley House Coulsdon, England in 1250 to Peter Atte Wode and Alice.
 William married Juliana and had a child.
 He passed away in 1345 in France.
 Here is the wiki for Sir William Atte Wode:

 He was probably born sometime before 1300 in Coulsdon, Surrey, England.
 He was the son of Peter Atte Wode and Alice, who owned both Hooley House and Wood Place in Surrey.
 Sir William married a woman named Juliana, and they had at least three children: Geoffrey Atte Wode, Richard Atte Wode, and William Atte Wode.